These 17 “Modern” Words Are Much Older Than You Thought

 No matter what definition you think of for this word—an adjective meaning “awesome,” shorthand for drugs, or a dismissive word for a not-so-intelligent individual—it’s probably pretty slang-y.
 You might think this word is a relatively recent invention.
 In fact, it dates back to the mid-1800s and comes from a Dutch word, “doop.”
 The word meant “sauce,” and led to the more “straightforward” definition of “dope,” a thick liquid or substance for preparing surfaces.
 Learn about some words that don’t mean what you think they do.

 There’s certainly been a boom of influencers in the last couple of years, usually associated with Instagram.
 But the word itself isn’t all that modern a creation—according to multiple dictionary sites, the combination of “influence” and the suffix “-er” as a word dates back to the 1660s!
 Of course, back then, it wasn’t a job; it was used to more generally describe an influential person or circumstance (and still is today!).
 For instance, “Money was the biggest influencer on her decision to change careers.”
+You probably think these 50 words are synonyms, but they aren’t.

 This shorthand for “oh my God,” a favorite lingo choice of middle schoolers and texters of all ages, dates back about a hundred years!
 The Oxford English Dictionary recorded a use of it in 1917, in a letter from an admiral (a 76-year-old admiral, no less) to Winston Churchill.
 His use of the term and emphatic style, combined with the stately British language, seems downright anachronistic: “I hear that a new order of Knighthood is on the tapis–O.M.G.
 (Oh!
 My God!)–Shower it on the Admiralty!!”
 (Yes, he explained what “O.M.G.” stood for.)
 We doubt all of these text abbreviations you should know have such distant origins.